 Click 4x.
 This enters Temperature Calibration.

-In Temp Cal mode, the light will blink once brightly, and then flash low very quickly for a few (4) seconds.
+In Temp Cal mode, the light will blink once brightly and then flash low very quickly for a few (4) seconds.
 Then the light will flash twice brightly, and flash low very quickly again for a few (4) seconds.
 After the first flash is calibration for room temperature.
-After the second two flashes is calibration for the max temperature.
+After the second two flashes are calibration for the max temperature.